matpalm/malmomo/README.md

 * event_log.py : provides the ability to read / write episodes to / from disk

 # example usage

+pretty early days but...

+## gather some offline data and then train a naf agent

 ```
 # start malmo client